valueans/enbarr/backend/README.md

 ## Admin Panel

 Admin Panel can be accessed through http://localhost:8000/admin/.
-If you are the Project Owner, admin credentials can be generated from App > Settings on [Crowdbotics App Dashboard](https://app.crowdbotics.com/).
+If you are the Project Owner, admin credentials can be generated from App > Settings on [Kapoor Software Solutions App Dashboard](https://app.Kapoor Software Solutions.com/).
 If not, please request your PM or Project Owner to generate admin credentials and share with you.

 ## API Documentation